Alexand3-R/Involuntary-WebTorrent-Test/README.md

 ## 3 - Miscellaneous

-This includes a mixture of relevant files that were generated while conducting the research.
+This includes a mixture of relevant files, such as PublicWWW search results, that were generated while conducting the research.

 ## Showcase